Ikerne/IronhackFinal/README.md

 Note: From monday 13 to friday 17 most of my time will be dedicated to an occupational hazard course.
 Less time will be spent working on the project during said week.

 #### Backlog
-- [ ] README improvement
-- [ ] Code cleanup

 - [ ] Profiles- avatar/profile image
-- [ ] Ask if updateTasks can be for any task parameter and not all every time
-- [ ] Home CSS - add new task form & modify form
-- [ ] Home CSS - add new task form & modify form

 #### Day One